In this post we’ll be going over everything you need to know to start a photography blog in 2023.

-No matter your skill level having a photography blog can be a great way to show your work plus it can help you book more gigs.
+No matter your skill level having a photography blog is a great way to showcase your work.
+Plus it can even help you book gigs depending on your niche.

-Whether you just want a simple blog to share photos or a complex site WordPress is the best option.
+Whether you just want to start with a simple blog or need a complex site; WordPress is the best option.
 There are plenty of tools to create your photography blog using WordPress and it can grow as you do.
-WordPress gives you complete control over your site and you own your content.
+WordPress gives you complete control over your site and you own all of your content.
 This makes learning WordPress a better investment in the long term.

 In this post I’m going to show you how to start a photography blog using WordPress.
 As a bonus I am also going to show you how to find a WordPress theme and the best WordPress plugins for your blog.

 How to Start a Photo Blog in 4 Steps